 One late afternoon at the Buckingham Palace.

-Reuters world headquarter building–on my way to the day-long conference.
+Reuters world headquarters building–on my way to the day-long conference.

 At the conference, Enthan Zuckerman, co-founder of Global Voices Online, talking with American participant, Jordan from Poland.